-This technique can be applied to slabs, beams and foundation elements and is generally not recommended for columns or shear walls (see § C.8.2.1.5).
-This technique ensures full anchorage of the new reinforcement within areas under compression, preferably supporting members of the original structural system.
+i) Enhancement of the flexural resistance of a R/C structural member can be achieved with new reinforcement, which is provided to the the new reinforcement within areas under compression, preferably supporting members of the original structural system.
 In any case, the ability of the region to transfer the anchor forces has to be verified.